tuxedocurly/wledger/docs/developer.md

 Welcome!
 This document explains the architecture, code structure, and development patterns for the WLED Inventory Manager.

+Contributions, bug reports, and feature requests are welcome!
+To contribute, submit a pull request.
+To file a bug report or a feature request, submit a new Issue.

 ##  Core Architecture & Philosophy

 This application is built with a "minimal stack" philosophy, prioritizing simplicity, robustness, and maintainability.